 Many of the nutrients in pomegranates come from the arils, but the seeds themselves provide a few nutrients as well.

-Both cellulose and lignin are insoluble and pass through your digestive system largely unchanged.
+Both cellulose and lignin are insoluble and pass through your digestive system unchanged.
 Interestingly, they’re the main constituents of wood (

 Unique fatty acids